nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/localization.md

 * **Default currency** for a specific language.
 If not specified, then the first found one (with the lowest display order) will be used.

 * **Limited to stores option** allowing to set this language for a specific store(s).
 You can choose the store(s) from a pre-created list.
-Leave this field empty if you don’t use this option.
+Leave this field empty if you don't use this option.

 * **Publish** the language, to enable this language to be visible and selected by visitors in your store.